Jamie Herrell: Media and environmental activism

-Herrell screened the aspired candidates for Miss Philippines Earth 2015 and participated in all the environmental activities of the pageant.
-And on May 31, 2015, Jamie passed the crowned to the new winner, Angelia Ong of the City of Manila.
+Herrell screened candidates for Miss Philippines Earth 2015 and participated in all the environmental activities of the pageant.
+And on May 31, 2015, Herrell passed the crowned to the new winner, Angelia Ong.

-Herrell's international trip started officially when she traveled to Sri Lanka after her Miss Philippines Earth 2015 duties and had interviews and pictorials for Derana TV and for various magazines and newspapers including Hi Magazine, Sunday Lankadeepa and Sunday Times.
-She also participated in a tree planting activity and a toured Colombo.
+Herrell traveled to Sri Lanka after her Miss Philippines Earth 2015 duties and was interviewed and pictured for Derana TV, and for various magazines and newspapers including Hi Magazine, Sunday Lankadeepa and the Sunday Times.
+She also participated in tree planting and a toured Colombo.
 Herrell visited the Miss Earth Sri Lanka 2015 pageant and at the end of the event, Herrell together with Miss Earth Sri Lanka 2014 Imaya Liyanage, crowned Visna Fernando as the winner of Miss Earth Sri Lanka 2015.
 She also led a lake clean-up activity with Derana TV, the Miss Earth Sri Lanka beauties and volunteers.
 Thereafter, she visited the Sri Lanka Tourism Promotion Bureau where she planted the one millionth tree of the bureau's "1 Million Tree Project".